npgall/cqengine/README.md

 public static final Attribute<Car, String> FEATURES = attribute(String.class, "features", Car::getFeatures);
 ```

+#### Null values ####
+Note **if your data contains `null` values**, you should use **[SimpleNullableAttribute](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/attribute/SimpleNullableAttribute.html)** or **[MultiValueNullableAttribute](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/attribute/MultiValueNullableAttribute.html)** instead.

+In particular, note that `SimpleAttribute` and `MultiValueAttribute` do not perform any null checking on your data, and so if your data inadvertently contains null values, you may get obscure `NullPointerException`s.
+This is because null checking does not come for free.
+Attributes are accessed heavily, and the non-nullable versions of these attributes are designed to minimize latency by skipping explicit null checks.
+They defer to the JVM to do the null checking implicitly.

+As a rule of thumb, if you get a `NullPointerException`, it's probably because you used the wrong type of attribute.
+The problem will usually go away if you switch your code to use a nullable attribute instead.
+If you don't know if your data may contain null values, just use the nullable attributes.
+They contain the logic to check for and handle null values automatically.

-For nullable fields, CQEngine also includes **[SimpleNullableAttribute](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/attribute/SimpleNullableAttribute.html)** and **[MultiValueNullableAttribute](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/attribute/MultiValueNullableAttribute.html)**.
-These also allow CQEngine to work with object inheritance, where some objects in the collection might have some fields (e.g. subclasses) while others do not.
+The nullable attributes also allow CQEngine to work with object inheritance, where some objects in the collection have certain optional fields (e.g. in subclasses) while others might not.

+#### Creating queries dynamically ####

 Dynamic queries can be composed at runtime by instantiating and combining Query objects directly; see [this package](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/query/simple/package-summary.html) and [this package](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/query/logical/package-summary.html).
 For advanced cases, it is also possible to define attributes at runtime, using [ReflectiveAttribute](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/attribute/ReflectiveAttribute.html) or [AttributeBytecodeGenerator](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/cqengine/master/documentation/javadoc/apidocs/com/googlecode/cqengine/codegen/AttributeBytecodeGenerator.html).